TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module2/lab1.rst

 .. image:: ./images/20_asg_scaling_policies.png
   :scale: 50%

 - Click the "Instances" tab.
 The single instance running the F5 WAF.
-Notice the instance is "Protectecd from: Scale in".
+Notice the instance is "Protected from: Scale in".
 This means that AWS will guarantee a minimum of one F5 WAF instance is running at all times.
-If someone where to accidently stop or terminate an instance, this policy would automatically trigger the cration of a new one.
+If someone where to accidentally stop or terminate an instance, this policy would automatically trigger the creation of a new one.

 .. image:: ./images/21_asg_instances.png
   :scale: 50%